Major thirds tuning: Avoiding standard tuning's irregular intervals

 which some guitarists have applied to the top six strings of a seven string guitar, with the low seventh string tuned to the low E, to restore the standard E–E range.
+To prioritize the higher guitar tessitura, mathematician Andreas Griewank preferred a different major thirds tuning:

+G2-B2-D♯3-G3-B3-D♯4.

 While M3 tuning can use standard sets of guitar strings, specialized string gauges have been recommended.